 At the date of approval of the consolidated financial statements the following standards, which are applicable to the Company, were issued but not yet effective.
-The Company has not completed its assessment of the impact that the new and amended standard will have on its financial statements.
-The following is a brief summary of the principal new or amended standards.
+The following is a brief summary of the new or amended standards.

 IFRS 9 - Financial Instruments.
 In July 2014, the IASB issued the final version of IFRS 9 Financial Instruments bringing together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace IAS 39 Financial Instruments: Recognition and Measurement.
 IFRS 9 retains but simplifies the mixed measurement model and establishes two primary measurement categories for financial assets: amortized cost and fair value.
 IFRS 9 also amends some of the requirements of IFRS 7 Financial Instruments: Disclosures, including added disclosures about investments in equity instruments measured at fair value in OCI, and guidance on financial liabilities and derecognition of financial instruments.
-The mandatory effective date of IFRS 9 would be annual periods beginning on or after January 1, 2018, with early adoption permitted.
+The mandatory effective date of IFRS 9 for the Company would be the annual period beginning on October 1, 2018 and it is not expected to have a material impact on the Company's reporting.

 IAS 7 - Statement of Cash Flows.
 In January 2016, IASB amended IAS 7, "Statement of Cash Flows", The amendments require that the following changes in liabilities arising from financing activities are disclosed (to the extent necessary): (i) changes from financing cash flows; (ii) changes arising from obtaining or losing control of subsidiaries or other businesses; (iii) the effect of changes in foreign exchange rates; (iv) changes in fair values; and (v) other changes.
 One way to fulfil the new disclosure requirement is to provide a reconciliation between the opening and closing balances in the statement of financial position for liabilities arising from financing activities.
 Finally, the amendments state that changes in liabilities arising from financing activities must be disclosed separately from changes in other assets and liabilities.
-This amendment will be mandatory for reporting periods beginning on or after January 1, 2017.
+This amendment will be mandatory for the Company commencing October 1, 2017 and it is not expected to have a material impact on the Company's reporting.